3 Top Trends for Digital Business for 2022

 - Templates and assets can be locked and restrictions established by the admin.

-Having a trustworthy and reliable DAM allows marketers to collate every single asset you may need in your company from images, icons, fonts and automatically replaces licence-expired imagery, compliance, and disclaimer text blocks, colors, and logos across all pre-made templates and designs.
+Having a trustworthy and reliable DAM allows marketers to collate every single asset you may need in your company from images, icons, and fonts and automatically replaces license-expired imagery, compliance, and disclaimer text blocks, colors, and logos across all pre-made templates and designs.

 3. Subscription Commerce

-Every big player in e-commerce is now utilizing subscription models into their business platform as either their sole offering or part offering service model.
+Every big player in e-commerce is now utilizing subscription models in their business platform as either their sole offering or part offering service model.

 Studies show that 80% of Australian households have at least one streaming service, with the average family paying an average of $55 a month on digital entertainment.
+Many people also use stream analytics software to track their streaming efforts.
 These numbers are on the rise.

 And in the US, research shows that 78% of all US households have a subscription video on-Demand (SVOD) service from Netflix, Amazon Prime, and/or Hulu – up from 69% in 2018 and 52% in 2015.